GaikwadRohant/Power-BI-Grocery-Store-Project-Dashboard-/README.md

 # Power-BI-Grocery-Store-Project-Dashboard-
 Grocery Store Power BI Project

-This project is a comprehensive analysis of a grocery store's operations using Power BI, designed as part of a self-learning process provided by the institute.
+This project is a comprehensive analysis of a grocery store's operations using Power BI, designed as part of a self-learning process.
 It focuses on uncovering actionable insights in sales, customer behavior, and product performance to better understand business dynamics.

 Key Features:
 Sales Insights: